Credit Matters

 What is the biggest mistake consumers make here?

 The biggest mistake is treating debt review like a casual sign-up driven by headline savings claims or fast-relief marketing.
-Before signing, consumers should verify registration, understand the fee structure, confirm the payment flow, check which accounts may be excluded, ask what happens if they miss payments, and ask exactly what lawful exit route would apply later if their situation changes.
+Before signing, consumers should verify registration, understand the fee structure, confirm the payment flow, check which accounts may be excluded, ask what happens if they miss payments, and ask exactly what lawful route would apply later if their situation changes.

 Credit Matters Contact